guidanoli/ai-projects/mlp/README.txt

 src/x/ and its header files at include/x/.
 It can have a test executable located at tests/x/.
 Libraries are targeted as xlib.

+Graphical libraries are located in the vis/ directory and have their source files located at vis/src/x/ and header files located at vis/include/x/.
+Graphical libraries are targeted as xvislib.

 Each library should contain a README file to document the code.
 Documenting in the code is